Brochis noelkempffi

-Brochis noelkempffi is a tropical freshwater fish belonging to the Corydoradinae sub-family of the family Callichthyidae.
-It originates in inland waters in South America.
-Brochis noelkempffi is found in Bolivia.
+Brochis noelkempffi, the meander cory, is a species of freshwater ray-finned fish belonging the family Callichthyidae, the armored catfishes, and the subfamily Corydoradinae, the corys.
+This species is found in Bolivia.

 The fish is named in honor of conservation biologist Noel Kempff Mercado, for his efforts to protect 750000 ha of biologically rich and geologically significant land in Bolivia, which led to his murder by drug traffickers in 1986.
 In 1988, the land became Noel Kempff Mercado National Park.